Grinderofl/Tempest/readme.md

 `tempest -i|--install GeneratorName`

-Tempest will attempt to first find a package titled `GeneratorName` from the NuGet sources in its `NuGet.config` file, then conventionally also `Tempest.Generator.GeneratorName`, and install it.
+Tempest will attempt to first conventionally find a package titled `Tempest.Generator.{GeneratorName}` from the NuGet sources in its `NuGet.config` file, then also `{GeneratorName}`, and install it.
 If the parameter provided ends with `.zip` and exists, Tempest will try to unpack that instead.
 If the generator is already installed, it'll say it's already installed.
 Standard nuget package matching applies.

 #### Updating generators (TODO)
 `tempest -u|--update` will attempt to update all generators.
 `tempest -u|--update GeneratorName` will attempt to update the specified generator.
-The convention based matching applies - first for `GeneratorName` then `Tempest.Generator.GeneratorName`.
+The convention based matching applies - first for `Tempest.Generator.{GeneratorName}` then `{GeneratorName}`.

 #### Getting rid of generators (TODO)